Art Rebels: Race, Class, and Gender in the Art of Miles Davis and Martin Scorsese by Paul Lopes (2019)

 The author also gives a good analysis of the different markets for film, music and popular culture that were enlarged by the many small independent and fringe film and record producers.
 Their independent distribution and airtime organization caused the development of a new popular culture; Lopes explains this market in a nutshell, even though this is not exactly fresh information.

 The main challenge of the new independent artists (and their simultaneous small rebellions during the Heroic Age) then, was to establish themselves within a certain distance from the mainstream culture, but still within the tastes of the popular culture.
-Lopes exemplifies this with countless links to literature, pop culture, rock and roll culture, other experimental musics or exploitation cinema.
+Lopes exemplifies this with countless links to literature, pop culture, rock and roll culture, other experimental music or exploitation cinema.

-But after all, the two artists who are at center of the book have actually rather little in common; besides living and producing during roughly the same decades, while Scorsese is still making movies at this moment (and even though Lopes very early identifies their main commonality, namely artistic autonomy).
+But after all, the two artists who are at the center of the book have actually rather little in common; besides living and producing during roughly the same decades, while Scorsese is still making movies at this moment (and even though Lopes very early identifies their main commonality, namely artistic autonomy).

 His conclusions about the two geniuses at the end then may be a bit unsatisfactory, as it also may not persuade the reader of their shared experience.
 There simply was not enough of it, neither in the previous chapters.
 By re-constructing public biographies or reevaluating this or that decision of the one artist and looking at it from the position of either a gender-specialist, a critic, or color-blind ideology or giving attention to their class background unfortunately does not really convince here.